 4. Minimize furniture.
 Less is more

 Remove furniture that is too big or makes a space look a bit tight/small.
 Having less furniture in a home makes the home appear bigger both in person, and in camera.

 5. Make the beds

 6. Remove personal items

-Take down picture frames, and all other signs of someone living there such as shampoos, soaps, towels, toothbrushes, loofahs, laundry baskets, etc.
+Take down picture frames (unless you don't mind them being up.
+Just keep in mind that we will likely not be able to avoid them in photos), and all other signs of someone living there.
+Such as shampoo, soap, towels, toothbrushes, loofahs, laundry baskets, etc.

 7. Remove all signs of animals living in the home